AngelPerales10/Insta-Auto-Messenger-Example/README.md

 This is demonstrated with split windows.
 On the left half would be settings, and chrome.
-On the right half would be Notepad++ with the list of usernames to send messages to
+On the right half would be Notepad++ with the list of usernames to send messages to.